Exploring The 10+ Best Beaches On Naxos Island, Greece

 Naxos, like all the Cycladic Islands, is prone to extreme summer winds, known as the Meltemi, which can make many parts of the island extremely windy.

 The Meltemi is a strong, dry northerly wind that blows ferociously over the Aegean Sea.
-The wind funnels between the Cycladic islands which causes the speed to be intense and sometimes causes ferries to be cancelled.
+The wind funnels between the Cycladic islands which causes the speed to be intense and often, ferries to be cancelled.

 On strong wind days though, it does make life quite uncomfortable, especially if you plan to spend your days lazy by the beach - expect a mouthful of sand, and a constant breeze through your hair.